 EXCHANGE: Ex-basketball player inspires urban farmers

-In this April 24, 2017 photo, founder and CEO of Growing Power, Will Allen, left, shows Yatte Moore, farm manager of Blackhawk Courts Farms and Garden, in Rockford, Ill., how to maintain moisture levels in seed beds.
-Allen, a former professional basketball player, founded Growing Power Inc., and is a pioneer of urban agriculture in America.
+In this April 24, 2017 photo, Yatte Moore, left, farm manager of Blackhawk Courts Farm and Garden in Rockford, Ill., gives a tour of his garden to founder and CEO of Growing Power, Will Allen, center, Allen, a former professional basketball player founded Growing Power Inc., and is a pioneer of urban agriculture in America.
+Moore is among those that found inspiration, and has been tending to an urban farm in a public housing complex in southeast Rockford for almost five years.

 Add your comments below